 Livingston is the second biggest settlement in the Lothians after Edinburgh, the seventh biggest in Scotland, and has a population larger than Perth, Stirling or Inverness.
 Not bad for somewhere that until 1962 was open farmland surrounding a fairly ancient village on the road from Edinburgh to Glasgow.

 After over 50 years of spectacular growth, what was once "Livingston New Town" has for some time just been known as Livingston.
 Livingston was the fourth of the Scottish new towns created to help accommodate overspill from Glasgow's densely populated city centre in the years following the Second World War, and by many measures it has been the most successful of them.
-Today's Livingston covers some ten square miles of the River Almond valley to the south of the line of the M8 motorway, and has a population that in 2008 was estimated to be 54,740.
+Today's Livingston covers some ten square miles of the River Almond valley to the south of the line of the M8 motorway, and has a population that in 2011 stood at 56,269.

 The key factor in Livingston's success has been its location.
 Lying just 15 miles west of Edinburgh it has benefitted from the capital's spectacular economic success in recent years.
 The result has been a boom in house building accompanied by high levels of investment in shopping and other services in the town.
 And while the downturn in the worldwide electronics industry has in recent times taken the gloss off its reputation as the "Capital of Silicon Glen", wider growth has continued apace.

 At the heart of the town is its shopping centre.
 Other developments include the new West Lothian College.
 This lies close to the slightly longer established St Margaret's Academy, built in 1994.